billgarrison/SORelativeDateTransformer/README.markdown

 ## How To Use ##

-Add the header and implementation files to your project.
+Add the source files and strings bundle to your project.

 	SORelativeDateTransformer.h
 	SORelativeDateTransformer.m

-If you want a localization other than English, also add the .strings file.

 	SORelativeDataTransformer.strings

 Instantiate an instance of SORelativeDateTransformer wherever you need to generate relative date phrases.